 Mental Health First Aid’s Program For First Responders

-Another issue on the agenda for first responders this year is their mental health.
+Another issue on the agenda for first responders this year is their mental health, including First Responder Trauma.
 With this in mind, The COPS Counselling Act was recently signed into law by President Biden to provide mental health support for law enforcement officials.
 It has been highly publicized that first responders are facing a heightened mental toll, particularly now and more needs to be done to support their mental wellbeing.
 Alongside the newly minted COPS Counselling Act, there is AT&T’s Health and Wellness Program which was initiated after 9/11.
 Health and wellness resources provided include access to an animal-assisted therapy program and a program that connects first responders on the job who have experienced traumatic events with those living with PTSD.

 Protecting America’s First Responders Act